 Getting help for depression

-Did you know that only about half of depressed young people have told a professional about their depression?
+Did you know that less than half of young people with depression have gotten treatment?
 That’s a shame because treatment usually works really well.
 It’s worth it to get over any embarrassment to get the help you need to feel good again.

 You can learn more about depression, including its different causes and types.